 St. Peter’s Basilica is located in St. Peter’s Square, within the Vatican City.

-The nearest public transport stop is the Ottaviano station on metro line A. Sightseeing buses also stop near St Peter’s Basilica.
+The nearest public transport stop is the Ottaviano station on metro line A. Sightseeing bus tours also stop near St Peter’s Basilica.

 St Peter’s Basilica is open from 7am to 6pm from November to March and from 7am to 7pm from April to October.
 On Wednesdays, when there is a papal audience, the basilica is only open to the public from 1pm.
 It is closed on 1 and 6 January.